Tyler-Pritchard/Gather-backend/README.md

-# Project Title
+# Gather Cafe - Backend API

 Hello and welcome to Gather Cafe!
-This application is intended to order food and beverages specifically from the Gather Cafe located in the Galvanize building at 44 Tehama St in San Francisco, CA. It will display menus, generate orders and place the orders with Gather Cafe.
-Gather staff will then notify the user when the order has been processed and completed.
+This is the backend repository for a RESTful API intended to order food and beverages specifically from the Gather Cafe located in the Galvanize building at 44 Tehama Street in San Francisco, CA. It will display menus, generate orders, process payments, and place the orders with Gather Cafe.
+Cafe staff will then notify the user when the order has been processed and completed.

 ## Getting Started

 IN APP.PY FILE, CHANGE THE USER NAME TO YOUR USER NAME, I.E.:

     app.config['SQLALCHEMY_DATABASE_URI'] = os.environ.get(
     'DATABASE_URL', 'postgresql://Tyler:postgres@localhost/gather_python')

 TO

     app.config['SQLALCHEMY_DATABASE_URI'] = os.environ.get(
     'DATABASE_URL', 'postgresql://YOUR_USER_NAME:postgres@localhost/gather_python')

 ### Prerequisites